Your First Visit

 In many cases, allergies are diagnosed in one visit and you will leave with a treatment and management plan.

-Your first visit to Allergy Medical will typically take around one hour.
+Your first visit to Allergy Medical will typically take 1-1.5 hours.
 This will involve a detailed consultation with one of our doctors, followed by testing procedures with one of our nurses.
 The doctor will then diagnose any allergies and prepare your treatment and management plan.

 We use a range of testing, screening and diagnostic techniques.
 Depending on your symptoms, these may include: